 One of our big challenges is knowing how to navigate these new cultural waters with boldness and humility.
 Our society has experienced rapid discontinuous change.
 It can leave us wondering how we engage with our friends, family members, work colleagues and neighbours with the good news of Jesus.

 Sometimes, there can be a tension between wanting our people to be involved in church community life.
 Plus, be invested in the relationships they naturally have with people not following Jesus.
 As well as taking care of themselves and their family.
 There are many priorities in our lives. so it can be a challenge to avoid overloading people.
 And at the same time, call them to service and mission.

 What I see in the future

 I am excited by what I see taking place at Summerhill.

 We have a spread of ages and generations making up our congregation.
-My desire is that we would dive deeply into the call to be a family of God, with older generations and younger generations not merely existing in the same space but flourishing together.
+My desire is to dive deeply into the call to be a family of God.
+With older generations and younger generations not merely existing in the same space, but flourishing together.

 By Roger and Jess Radford

 A big highlight for Summerhill Baptist has been moving into our “New” hall.
 We built it a few years ago, but we’re still working through the process of using it for Sunday services.